Rineloricaria teffeana

-Rineloricaria teffeana is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Amazon River basin in Brazil, with its type locality being listed as presumably near Tefé.
-The species reaches 14 cm (5.5 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria teffeana is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish it occurs in the Amazon River basin in Brazil, with its type locality being given as the Amazon River near Tefé.
+This species reaches a standard length of 14 cm and is believed to be a facultative air-breather.